BenNahum6/play-perfect-game-qa/tests/features/Daily_Treat.md

 ---

-### Test Case 21: Accessibility / Screen Reader Test

-- **Preconditions:**
-  1. Device has TalkBack (or screen reader) enabled.

-- **Steps:**
-  1. Open app and receive Daily Treat popup.
-  2. Try to collect reward via screen reader or keyboard nav (if on emulator).

-- **Expected Result:**
-  1. UI is accessible (popup focusable, tappable).
-  2. Reward can be collected via accessibility tools.

----

-### Test Case 22: Cross-Platform Synchronization (Android & iOS) on Daily Treat Collection
+### Test Case 21: Cross-Platform Synchronization (Android & iOS) on Daily Treat Collection

 - **Preconditions:**
   1. User is logged into the same account on both an Android device and an iOS device.